-10.12 A record shall be made when a caution is given under this section, either in the interviewer's pocket book or in the interview record.
+10.13 A record shall be made when a caution is given under this section, either in the interviewer's pocket book or in the interview record.

-- 10A There must be some reasonable, objective grounds for the suspicion, based on known facts or information which are relevant to the likelihood the offence has been committed and the person to be questioned committed it. - An arrested person must be given sufficient information to enable them to understand that they have been deprived of their liberty and the reason they have been arrested, e.g. when a person is arrested on suspicion of committing an offence they must be informed of the suspected offence's nature, when and where it was committed, see Note 3G.
+- 10A There must be some reasonable, objective grounds for the suspicion, based on known facts or information which are relevant to the likelihood the offence has been committed and the person to be questioned committed it. - 10B An arrested person must be given sufficient information to enable them to understand that they have been deprived of their liberty and the reason they have been arrested, e.g. when a person is arrested on suspicion of committing an offence they must be informed of the suspected offence's nature, when and where it was committed.
 The suspect must also be informed of the reason or reasons why the arrest is considered necessary.
-Vague or technical language should be avoided. - 10C If it appears a person does not understand the caution, the person giving it should explain it in their own words. - 10D It may be necessary to show to the court that nothing occurred during an interview break or between interviews which influenced the suspect's recorded evidence.
-After a break in an interview or at the beginning of a subsequent interview, the interviewing officer should summarise the reason for the break and confirm this with the suspect. - 10E The Criminal Justice and Public Order Act 1994, sections 36 and 37 apply only to suspects who have been arrested by a constable or an officer of Revenue and Customs and are given the relevant warning by the police or Revenue and Customs officer who made the arrest or who is investigating the offence.
-They do not apply to any interviews with suspects who have not been arrested. - 10F Nothing in this Code requires a caution to be given or repeated when informing a person not under arrest they may be prosecuted for an offence.
+Vague or technical language should be avoided. - 10C The restriction on drawing inferences from silence, see Annex C, paragraph 1, does not apply to a person who has not been detained and who therefore cannot be prevented from seeking legal advice if they want, see paragraph 3.21. - 10D If it appears a person does not understand the caution, the person giving it should explain it in their own words. - 10E It may be necessary to show to the court that nothing occurred during an interview break or between interviews which influenced the suspect's recorded evidence.
+After a break in an interview or at the beginning of a subsequent interview, the interviewing officer should summarise the reason for the break and confirm this with the suspect. - 10F The Criminal Justice and Public Order Act 1994, sections 36 and 37 apply only to suspects who have been arrested by a constable or an officer of Revenue and Customs and are given the relevant warning by the police or Revenue and Customs officer who made the arrest or who is investigating the offence.
+They do not apply to any interviews with suspects who have not been arrested. - 10G Nothing in this Code requires a caution to be given or repeated when informing a person not under arrest they may be prosecuted for an offence.
 However, a court will not be able to draw any inferences under the Criminal Justice and Public Order Act 1994, section 34, if the person was not cautioned.